What happens next

 Giving a statement

-If you want us to investigate what happened to you, you'll need to give us a statement.
+If you want the police to investigate what happened to you, you'll need to give a statement.
 You don't have to go to a police station.
-We can visit you where you feel most comfortable.
+They can visit you where you feel most comfortable.
 It could be at home, school or work.
-We can discuss beforehand if the officer who takes the statement wears uniform or plain clothes.
+You can discuss beforehand if the officer who takes the statement wears uniform or plain clothes.

 Follow up meetings

-If we find and charge the offender, you may need to make further statements and come to the police station for an identification process.
-We will support you throughout this process.
+If the police find and charge the offender, you may need to make further statements and come to the police station for an identification process.
+They will support you throughout this process.

 Going to court

 If the offender is charged and pleads not guilty, there will be a hearing.
 You may be called to give evidence.
-We will support you through the process.
+The police will support you through the process.

 Telling your parents / partner